Michelleoc/pands-project/README.md

 k is the number of nearest neighbours and is the core deciding factor.
 I set the K number, the k number can be considered any fixed number (k) of neighbors in the training.

 The model picks 'k' (as determined by the user) entries in the training data which are closest to the new data point and then is does a majority vote, that is it takes the most common species among those 'k' entries to be the species of the new data point.
 We can now make a prediction using the majority class among them.
 When k=1, the algorithm is know as the nearest neighbour algorithm, for my example I will use one neighbor (k=1).

+    knn = KNeighborsClassifier(n_neighbors=1)

 #### Step 4 - Pass the training set to the algorithm <a name="passthetrainingset"></a>